tailhook/mglawica/TUTORIAL.rst

 .. code-block:: console

-    > vagga run
+    $ vagga run
      ... some container build messages ...
     ======== Running on http://0.0.0.0:10000 ========
     (Press CTRL+C to quit)

-Okay, you can go to the url to see if your app works locally.
+Okay, you can go to the http://localhost:10000 to see if your app works locally.

 It's good idea to ``git commit`` at this point.
 Don't forget to add ``.vagga`` directory to your ``.gitignore``.